gracelang/language/standard.md

 ```
     range.from(lower:Number) to(upper:Number)
-    // the sequence of integers from lower to upper, inclusive.
-If lower = upper, the range contains a single value.
+    // The sequence of integers from lower to upper, inclusive.
+If lower = upper,
-    // if lower > upper, the range is empty.
-It is an error for lower or upper not to be an integer.
+    // the range contains a single value.
+If lower > upper, the range is empty.
+    // It is an error for lower or upper not to be an integer.

     range.from(upper:Number) downTo(lower:Number)
-    // the sequence from upper to lower, inclusive.
-If upper = lower, the range contains a single value.
+    // The sequence from upper to lower, inclusive.
+If upper = lower,
-    // if upper < lower, the range is empty.
-It is an error for lower or upper not to be an integer.
+    // the range contains a single value.
+If upper < lower, the range is empty.
+    // It is an error for lower or upper not to be an integer.
 ```

-The `..` operation on Numbers can also be conveniently used to create ranges.
+The `..` operation on Numbers can also be used to create ranges.
 Thus, `3..9` is the same as `range.from 3 to 9`, and `(3..9).reversed` is the same as `range.from 9 downTo 3`.